 While the basics of D&D are simple, there are enough smaller rules to fill multiple hundred-page rulebooks.
 Thankfully, you won't be expected to remember every rule while playing, and it's common to remind yourself how a mechanic works mid-play by looking it up.

-We recommend that at least one person in your group has a copy of the following books:
+The basic D&D rules are available online for free.
+However, if you're ready to invest in the complete rules, we recommend that at least one person in your group has a copy of the following:

 - Player's Handbook - Explains the core gameplay rules, including character classes and races.